CodeSizzler/Optum/Lab - Azure Monitor with Application Insights.md

     az204Module: 'Learning Path 11: Troubleshoot solutions by using Application Insights'
 ---

-# Lab 11: Monitor services that are deployed to Azure
+# Lab: Monitor services that are deployed to Azure

 ## Microsoft Azure user interface